Our club is active and engaged! Ready to join or renew?

 * After registering, you will receive a confirmation e-mail containing information about joining the meeting.

-* Then, 24 hours before the meeting, you will receive a reminder e-mail resending the Zoom meeting link.
+* 24 hours before the meeting, you will receive a reminder e-mail resending the Zoom meeting link.

 * To register, click on the "Registration Link" for a specific meeting.